-Future lease payments included in the measurement of lease liabilities on the unaudited condensed consolidated balance sheet as of March 31, 2024, were as follows:
+Future lease payments included in the measurement of lease liabilities on the unaudited condensed consolidated balance sheet as of September 30, 2024, were as follows:

-Operating Leases
+Opera Operating Leases

-2024 - remaining period \$ 59,000
+2024 - remaining period \$ 18,000

-2025 26,000
+2025 24,000

-Total future minimum lease payments 85,000
+Total future minimum lease payments 42,000

-Less imputed interest (4,000)
+Less imputed interest (2,000)

-Total operating lease liability \$ 81,000
+Total operating lease liability \$ 40,000

-NOTE H - EMPLOYMENT ARRANGEMENTS AND OTHER AGREEMENTS
+NOTE-H - EMPLOYMENT ARRANGEMENTS AND OTHER AGREEMENTS

-On March 22, 2022, the Company entered into an employment agreement ("Agreement") with its Chairman and Chief Executive Officer, pursuant to which he continues to serve as the Company's Chairman and Chief Executive Officer for a four- year term ("Term"), at an annual base salary of \$535,000 which shall be increased by 3% per annum during the term of the Agreement.
+On March 22, 2022, the Company entered into an employment agreement ("Agreement") with its Chairman and Chief Executive Officer, pursuant to which he continues to serve as the Company's Chairman and Chief Executive Officer for a four-year term ("Term"), at an annual base salary of \$535,000 which shall be increased by 3% per annum during the term of the Agreement.
 The Agreement established an annual target bonus of \$175,000 for the Chairman and Chief Executive Officer based upon performance.

-Under the terms of the Agreement (which terms are substantially the same as the prior employment agreement with the Chairman and Chief Executive Officer continues to serve as an executive officer of the Company, whether pursuant to the Agreement or otherwise, the Chairman and Chief Executive Officer shall also receive incentive compensation in an amount equal to 10% of the Company's gross royalties or other payments from Licensing Activities (as defined) (without deduction of legal fees or any other expenses) with respect to its Remote Power Patent and a 10% net interest (gross royalties and other payments after deduction of all legal fees and litigation expenses related to licensing, enforcement and sale activities, but in no event shall he receive less than 6.25% of the gross recovery) of the Company's royalties and other payments relating to Licensing Activities with respect to patents other than the Remote Power Patent (including all of the Company's patent portfolios and its investment in ILiAD Biotechnologies) (collectively, the "Incentive Compensation").
-During the three months ended March 31, 2024 and 2023, the Chairman and Chief Executive Officer earned Incentive Compensation of \$0 and \$27,000, respectively.
+Under the terms of the Agreement (which terms are substantially the same as the prior employment agreement with the Chairman and Chief Executive Officer), so long as the Chairman and Chief Executive Officer continues to serve as an executive officer of the Company, whether pursuant to the Agreement or otherwise, the Chairman and Chief Executive Officer shall also receive incentive compensation in an amount equal to 5% of the Company's gross royalties or other payments from Licensing Activities (as defined) (without deduction of legal fees or any other expenses) with respect to its Remote Power Patent and a 10% net interest (gross royalties and other payments after deduction of all legal fees and litigation expenses related to licensing, enforcement and sale activities, but in no event shall he receive less than 6.25% of the gross recovery) of the Company's royalties and other payments relating to Licensing Activities with respect to patents other than the Remote Power Patent (including all of the Company's patent portfolios and its return on investment in ILiAD Biotechnologies) (collectively, the "Incentive Compensation").
+During the three and nine months ended September 30, 2024, the Chairman and Chief Executive Officer earned Incentive Compensation of \$-0- and \$5,000, respectively.
+During the three and nine months ended September 30, 2023, the Chairman and Chief Executive Officer earned Incentive Compensation of \$-0- and \$41,000, respectively.